Whipped Parsnips and Potatoes

 And they cook and mash up like a potato, but definitely have more flavor than potatoes.

 There’s also a spicy undertone that I can’t quite place….
 Almost like nutmeg or cinnamon.
 Almost.

 Even though I happen to like parsnips, my husband and kids have never tried them.

 These days they’re pretty open to trying new things, and while a few years ago parsnips may have cause a serious case of the eye-rolls, tonight everyone took the new food in stride.

 “BE BRAVE,” I reminded them.
 Ha-ha!

 It probably didn’t hurt that the parsnips were mashed with potatoes, plenty of butter and salt, and a hefty splash of whole milk.

 “How bad can that be?” as Ina would say.

-We all agreed that whipped parsnips and potatoes is no substitute for classic mashed potatoes, but they were delicious nevertheless, AND ready in 20 minutes—which is perfect during the work week!
+We all agreed that whipped parsnips and potatoes is no substitute for classic mashed potatoes, but they were creamy and delicious nevertheless, AND they were ready in 20 minutes—which is perfect during the work week!